Invasion stripes: Background

+Application

 Stripes were applied to fighters, photo-reconnaissance aircraft, troop carriers, twin-engined medium and light bombers, and some special duty aircraft.
 They were not painted on four-engined heavy bombers of the U.S. Eighth Air Force or RAF Bomber Command, as there was little chance of mistaken identity, the Luftwaffe having few such bombers (the Heinkel He 177 and Focke-Wulf Fw 200 Condor being the exceptions).
 The order affected all aircraft of the Allied Expeditionary Air Force, the Air Defence of Great Britain, gliders, and support aircraft such as Coastal Command air-sea rescue aircraft whose duties might entail their overflying Allied anti-aircraft defenses.

 One month after D-Day, the stripes were ordered removed from planes' upper surfaces to make them more difficult to spot on the ground at forward bases in France.
 They were completely removed by the end of 1944 after the Allies achieved total air supremacy over France.

 During Operation Dragoon, two wings of IX Troop Carrier Command were sent to Italy to reinforce troop carrier forces in the Mediterranean Theater of Operations.
 Invasion stripes were painted on the aircraft of the 51st Troop Carrier Wing, already stationed there, to provide uniform markings during the operation.

-World War II

 Marking description

 The stripes were five alternating black and white stripes.
 On single-engine aircraft each stripe was to be 18 in wide, placed 6 in inboard of the roundels on the wings and 18 in forward of the leading edge of the tailplane on the fuselage.
 National markings and serial number were not to be obliterated.
 On twin-engine aircraft the stripes were 24 in wide, placed 24 in outboard of the engine nacelles on the wings, and 18 in forward of the leading edge of the tailplane around the fuselage.
 However, American aircraft using the invasion stripes very commonly had some part of the added "bar" section of their post-1942 roundels overlapping the invasion strips on the wings.

 In most cases the stripes were painted on by the ground crews; with only a few hours' notice, few of the stripes were "masked".
 As a result, depending on the abilities of the "erks" (RAF nickname for ground crew), the stripes were often far from neat and tidy.

-Operation Starkey

-The stripes for this two-day deception operation in 1943 were black from the wing tip to a position on the wing where the chord is 5 feet, then four bands of alternating white and black.
-This was the same for the upper and lower surfaces.
-These were applied to all aircraft operating at low level.
-For single engine aircraft the stripes were 18 inches in width.
-For twin engine aircraft, including the Westland Whirlwind, the stripes were 24 inches in width.